 - After a few days of getting peanuts from me, he brought over his mate.
 I named the two crows Bertram and Corvina.

-- Bertram and Corvina began landing on the neighbor’s roof each morning to peer through our dining room window, and caw while I’m eating breakfast until I get up and put out their peanuts.
+- Bertram and Corvina now land on the neighbor’s roof each morning, peer through our dining room window, and caw while I eat breakfast until I get up and put out their peanuts.

-- Now they bring their child, Ned, who occasionally brings his girlfriend along.
+- And they bring their child, Ned, who occasionally brings his girlfriend along.

 - The squirrels (plural now, as the original squirrel had babies) also show up at peanut time, so I give them a few, too.
 They've become good at corralling all of the peanuts, preventing the crows from having any.